thingsapi/things.py/README.md

 ## Things URL Scheme

 You can make good use of the `uuid` to link to to-dos, areas, tags, and more from other apps.
-Also updates are possible.
+Doing updates are possible as well.
 Read an introduction [here](https://culturedcode.com/things/blog/2018/02/hey-things/) and see the documentation [here](https://culturedcode.com/things/help/url-scheme/).

 ## Contributing